smucclaw/complaw/doc/ex-xmp-20200808/xmp/README.md

 cd doc/ex-xmp-20200808/xmp/xmp_pdf/
 ```

+#### NOTE
-Make sure to checkout to the `xmp` branch, and run the command inside `complaw/doc/ex-xmp-20200808/xmp/xmp_pdf`, as this is the main entrypoint for running the `l4metadata` tool.
+- Make sure to checkout to the `xmp` branch, and run the command inside `complaw/doc/ex-xmp-20200808/xmp/xmp_pdf`, as this is the main entrypoint for running the `l4metadata` tool.

-Note that the documentation will use `l4metadata` as the starting point, which is an alias of `python terminal.py`.
-You can run the following command or add to your \*rc file:
+- The documentation will use `l4metadata` as the starting point, which is an alias of `python terminal.py`.
+You can alias the command or add the following to your \*rc file, so long as the command is run inside `complaw/doc/ex-xmp-20200808/xmp/xmp_pdf`.

 ```sh
 alias l4metadata='python terminal.py'